Updated in July 2022.

-The NLRB has determined that a Joint Employer relationship might exist between a staffing agency, its contract or temporary employee, and its client when “direct and immediate control over the essential terms and conditions of employment” is exercised by the staffing agency AND its client with respect to the contract or temporary employee(s).
-When this occurs, it poses potential liability for both the staffing agency and their client which could include disputes over unpaid wages (think DOL governance), offers of healthcare coverage, or any labor practice viewed by any party as “unfair”.
+The National Labor Relations Board (NLRB) has determined that a joint employer relationship might exist between a staffing agency, its contract employee, and your company when “direct and immediate control over the essential terms and conditions of employment” is exercised by the staffing agency and your company with respect to the contract employee(s).
+When this occurs, it poses potential liability for both the staffing agency and your company which could include disputes over unpaid wages (think DOL governance), offers of healthcare coverage, or any labor practice viewed by any party as “unfair”.

-- Hiring and Firing
+- Hiring and firing

 - Supervises or controls work schedules

 - Sets pay rates

 In determining whether or not businesses share liability for federal FLSA violations, the Department of Labor outlined a streamlined “four-factor balancing test” comprised of the first four bulleted items above.
 Despite what might appear to be very limiting influence by your business over your workplace with respect to your contract temporary employees, there are also certain exclusions from the list of “direct and immediate control” to support you in operating their businesses including:

 - Setting minimal standards of performance or conduct.